Home

 CASCADE OVERVIEW:

-The equipment consists of a dissolver, tanks Tnx where n = 1,2,3,4,5,6,7 and x = a,b and two UO2 / acid recovery units.
-The dissolver contains 100degree C saturated solution with an excess of used CANDU fuel.
-The system goes through a long series of temperature oscillations each consisting of a slow cooling period from 80 degrees C down to 20 degrees C (320 minutes?) followed by a more rapid heating period from 20 degrees C back up to 80 degrees C (80 minutes?).
+The equipment consists of a dissolver, tanks Tnx where n = 1,2,3,4,5,6,7, 8, 9, 10, 11, 12, 13, 14 and x = a,b and two UO2 / acid recovery units.
+The dissolver contains 100 degree C saturated solution with an excess of used CANDU fuel.
+The system goes through a series of temperature oscillations each consisting of a slow cooling period from 100 degrees C down to 20 degrees C (320 minutes) followed by a more rapid heating period from 20 degrees C back up to 100 degrees C (80 minutes).
 After each heating period clean hot solution is transferred one tank to the right.
 During the subsequent cooling and crystal growth period TRUs + FP are rejected from the crystals to the liquid.
 At the end of each cooling period the remaining liquid solution flows down to tank Tnb carrying the rejected impurities toward the impurity output.
 We can refer to each complete module temperature oscillation as a temperature cycle.
 Due to cleaner solution feedback the solution fed back to tank Tna is cleaner than the solution that flowed into Tank Tnb.

 CASCADE DESIGN:

-The cascade is designed so that the various tanks operate at progressively higher purities going to the right and at hi impuity concentrations going downward.
-At the end of each heating or cooling period acid solution is transferred from tank to tank nearly sequentially.
-While liquid transfers are occurring the liquid volume in the individual tanks fluctuates.
+The cascade is designed so that the Tna row tanks operate at progressively higher purities going to the right and the Tnb row tanks operate at higher impuity concentrations going to the left.
+At the end of each heating period solution is transferred one tank to the right sequentially starting with T13a.
+While liquid transfers are occurring the liquid volume in the individual tanks changes.

-The tank temperatures are programmed to oscillate, typically between 20 degrees C and 90 degrees C. The circulated heating oil reaches up to 120 degrees C for warming and reaches down to 15 degrees C for cooling.
-Colder low end temperatures are possible with a suitable mechanical cooling equipment.
-The heating can be relatively fast (~ 1.0 degree C / minute) but the cooling must be slow (~ 0.25 deg C / minute) and carefully controlled.
+The tank temperatures are programmed to oscillate, typically between 20 degrees C and 100 degrees C. The circulated heating oil reaches up to 120 degrees C for warming and reaches down to 15 degrees C for cooling.
+The heating can be relatively fast (~ 1.0 degree C / minute) but the cooling must be relatively slow (~ 0.25 deg C / minute).
 The required fine temperature control is achieved by controlling the circulated oil temperature.
-During a tank cooling periood UO2(NO3)2.6H2O crystals tend to grow on the textured surfaces.
+During a tank cooling periood UO2(NO3)2.6H2O crystals tend to grow on the textured bottom surface but not onthe teflon surfaces.

 INTERTANK LIQUID TRANSFERS: